 Many people read the owner manual from beginning to end when they first receive their new vehicle.
-If you do this, it can help you learn about the features and controls for the vehicle.
+If this is done, it can help you learn about the features and controls for the vehicle.
 Pictures and words work together in the owner manual to explain things.